yawboafo/FlightSchedule/README.md

 ## Future Improvement
 * Use a more intuitive UI.
+* Use SwiftUI
+* Use Combine instead of Rxswift

 ## Airpot Codes
 Instead of using Mapkit places to get the airports, i have included  a json file containing all airports with its IATA (was previously named code) , to help me get more details on Airports.